 Finally, as much as you’d want a candidate who will side with you in the hearing, it’s vital that they be impartial.
 A biased arbitrator may split a tribunal, causing the other two to side against him or her, and if the end result of the hearings seems partial to one party, it may undermine the enforceability of the award.

-To sum up, your arbitrator should have requisite skills, enough time to devote to the case, and have the highest integrity.
+To sum up, your arbitrator should have requisite skills, enough time to devote to the case and the highest integrity.
 Hart David Carson LLP provides arbitration and other ADR services, so if you are involved in a dispute, contact us today.